 Every day I suit up for battle.
 It’s not just the usual twice-a-day stuff like ‘I don’t wannnna go’ or ‘I don’t wanna eat that for breakfast.’

-I’m talking about something every hour.
+I’m talking about multiple things every hour.
 Telling me that all the tags in her clothes are itchy and that she hates toast, even though she had eight pieces the day before.
 Getting up in her brother’s face like The Gooch, ripping anything and everything away from him so that he’ll never enjoy a moment of his childhood.
-Falling to the ground, claiming her ‘knees hurt’ when I ask her to walk up the stairs, as I stand behind her holding eight grocery bags and her brother around my neck.
+Falling to the ground, claiming her ‘knees hurt’ when I ask her to walk up the stairs, as I stand behind her holding eight grocery bags (quickly losing circulation in my fingers) and her brother around my neck.
 Protesting that something is too cold or hot, when it’s the exact opposite.
 Refusing to get in the bathtub because she thinks the flower petals from her bath fizzy are dirt.
-And reenacting Indian war dances as soon as I get on the phone with my student loan reps.
+And having band try-outs on every pot and pan we own as soon as I get on the phone with my student loan reps.
 Screaming, pushing, punching, biting, spitting, back-talking, karate-kicks and testicle headbutts.
 All in a days work.

 So you could imagine the joy I experienced a few months ago when we began sending her to pre-school two days a week.